SimmeringRook/simmeringrook.github.io/physics/SimpleHarmonicMotion.md

+# Simple Harmonic Motion

+?>**Definition:** *Concise definition goes here*

 ## Frequency and Period
-The rate at which a system oscillates is called the '''frequency''' of the system.
+The rate at which a system oscillates is called the frequency of the system.
 (Cyclic) Frequency is measured in hertz ($Hz$ or $s^-1$) as cycles per second.
 The time one full cycle takes to complete (start to stop) is called the period of the system.
 Period and frequency are related through the following relationship:

 $$T=\frac{1}{f}$$

-'''Angular Frequency''' is an extension of this relationship, such that every full period corresponds to $2\pi$ about the unit circle (or Argand diagram).
+Angular Frequency is an extension of this relationship, such that every full period corresponds to $2\pi$ about the unit circle (or Argand diagram).
 As such, its relationship to period and frequency is defined as:

 $$\omega=2\pi f=\frac{2\pi}{T}$$